Inns of Court

 The motto reflects Justice Cardozo’s advocacy for the power and importance of common law.
 The symbols reflect the jurist’s legacy as a profound legal author, of whom it has been said: “His prose is rated with those of Greek and Roman classicists, whose works he read in the original language for his own pleasure.”

-The Robert Jackson Inn seal
+The Robert Jackson Inn of Court seal

-The Robert Jackson Inn
+The Robert Jackson Inn of Court

 “Audentes Fortuna Iuvat,” meaning “Fortune Favors The Bold,” taken from Virgil’s Aeneid, Book X. Said to have been the last words of Pliny the Elder as he left the docks at Pompeii to rescue its citizens from the eruption of Mount Vesuvius.